broozar/SteamShiva/README.md

 # SteamWorks Plugin README #
-2017-07-11
+2019-03-25

 ## Details ##
 This is a plugin to integrate the Steamworks SDK into the Shiva 3D game engine.
 Right now this is built with:
-* Steamworks 1.40
+* Steamworks 1.44
-* Shiva 2.0 beta 8+
+* Shiva 2.0 DR FEB-2019

 ## Credits ##
 This plugin was started as a joint effort between Shaderman and error454.
 The last error454 version was 1.29.
-The current version is compiled with Steamworks SDK 1.40.
+Current store packages are compiled and maintained by broozar.
 DLC addition by Tuomas Karmakallio.
 Steam Controller addition by Felix Caffier.